AggieAir/stardos_datalink/README.md

 ## FloatTelem

 FloatTelem is the name I've given to the protocol that I invented to get telemetry over MAVLink.
-It hijacks the [`DEBUG_FLOAT_ARRAY`][mavlink_dfa] message.
+It got its name from the [`DEBUG_FLOAT_ARRAY`][mavlink_dfa] message, which it used to hijack.
+Since then we've moved on to hijacking the [`LOGGING_DATA`][mavlink_log] message since PX4 actually handles `DEBUG_FLOAT_ARRAY`s in a custom way before sending them across the radio.

 ### Layout of a Message

-In a `DEBUG_FLOAT_ARRAY` message, we have a buffer of 58 floats to deal with.
+In a `LOGGING_DATA` message, we have a buffer of 249 bytes to deal with.
 FloatTelem uses this buffer to store pack multiple small messages.
 Each message has a three-byte header, followed by a payload.

-To limit bandwidth, we try to send only one `DEBUG_FLOAT_ARRAY` per second.
-No message as of this point (7 Jun 2022) exceeds 16 bytes (4 floats) and some can be made as short as 3 bytes (1 float), but I'd say that 3 bytes is just about the median.
-So we can fit about 20 STARDOS messages into one MAVLink message.
+Ideally, to limit bandwidth, we would try to send only one `LOGGING_DATA` per second.
+Heartbeat messages are pretty light and so are Control messages, but System Status and System Capacity messages are significantly heavier and I cannot trust them to always fit cleanly together.
+To save on complexity we have two... channels, I suppose?
+One buffered message will send only Heartbeat and Control messages; the other will send System messages.

-These messages are literally just stacked end-to-end.
+When multiple FloatTelem messages are meant to be sent in a single `LOGGING_DATA`, these messages are literally just stacked end-to-end.
 At the next float boundary after one message finishes, if that byte is not `0x00`, or that byte is outside of the buffer, then a new message is presumed to be found there.

+Here's a hexdump of a possible message, which may clear things up:

 ```
 00000000: 010c 0200 0501 0000 02f3 0012 0209 0168